 Nevertheless, SBA has several loan products, including 504 and general purpose 7(a) loans.
 Most of the products cover business start-up costs, expansion, or cash flow.
 To qualify, the requirements are:

-- Solid credit history with good credit rating
+- Solid credit history and good personal credit score

 - Wait time of 90 days or more in most cases